 5. Now, whenever you open Chrome with that shortcut, it will use the old ‘New Tab’ page layout by default and you can pin sites again

-Note: the command you added to the shortcut is a special command flag and it has been discontinued now!
+UPDATE Feb 2015: the command you added to the shortcut is a special command flag and it has been discontinued now!
+Use the New Tab Redirect extension listed above!